TheOdinProject/curriculum/foundations/html_css/css-foundations/intro-to-css.md

 ```

 Note the syntax for class selectors: a period immediately followed by the case-sensitive value of the class attribute.
 Classes aren't required to be specific to a particular element, so you can use the same class on as many elements as you want.
->The selector will not work if the class name begins with a digit, e.g. `.4lert-text` will not select an element even if it has the class `4lert-text` - for now, just avoid leading digits in class selector names.
+Class selectors won’t work if the class name begins with a number.
+For example, if you give an element the class name `.4lert-text`, using `.4lert-text` as a selector won’t match it.

 Another thing you can do with the class attribute is to add multiple classes to a single element as a space-separated list, such as `class="alert-text severe-alert"`.
 Since whitespace is used to separate class names like this, you should never use spaces for multi-worded names and should use a hyphen instead.